775

 .KEY MESSAGES...

-- Dry and tranquil weather will prevail throughout the week with
+- Dry and tranquil weather will continue for the next several days.

 &&